revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Collections.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-- Fail-fast Iterators throw `ConcurrentModificationException` when one thread is iterating over collection object and other thread structurally modify Collection either by adding, removing, or modifying objects on the underlying collection.
+- Fail-fast Iterators throw `ConcurrentModificationException` when one thread is iterating over the collection object and another thread structurally modifies the Collection either by adding, removing, or modifying objects on the underlying collection.
-- They are called fail-fast because they try to immediately throw Exception when they encounter failure. - On the other hand, fail-safe Iterators works on copy of collection instead of the original collection
+- They are called fail-fast because they try to immediately throw Exceptions when they encounter failure. - On the other hand, fail-safe Iterators works on a copy of the collection instead of the original collection

 </blockquote>
 </details>

 ---

-22. Which Collection type do you suggest me If I want a sorted collection of objects with no duplicates?
+22. Which Collection type do you suggest to me If I want a sorted collection of objects with no duplicates?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)